 For all these reasons, citizens' assemblies are a worthwhile investment.

 Citizens' assemblies, like other participation processes, should be financed by the federal government, the state or the municipality, depending on the topic and responsibility.
 However, if politics and administration are not yet willing to cooperate, a citizens' assembly can be financed as a pilot project, e.g. through foundation funds, donations from wealthy citizens, local businesses or through appeals for donations and crowdfunding campaigns on the internet.
 To support crowdfunding campaigns, there are portals where one only has to post one's own fundraising campaign with text and pictures in order to be able to advertise it.

 The determination of the topics of citizens' assemblies can be done in different ways.
 On the one hand, the government or parliament can determine the topic.
 In addition, people who have already been drawn at random, experts, members of parliament, and associations and organizations can be asked about aspects that they would like to see discussed in the citizens' assembly, which has previously determined the topic.

 In the German-speaking Community in East Belgium, a committee made up of randomly selected people determines the topics.
 The government, parliament and citizens can make suggestions.
-In Vorarlberg, Austria, and in the Polish city of Gdansk, citizens with a certain number of signatures can convene a citizens' council themselves.
+In Vorarlberg, Austria, and in the Polish city of Gdansk, citizens with a certain number of signatures can convene a citizens' assembly themselves.

 An issue suitable for a citizens' assembly should first fall within the decision-making competence of the responsible parliament or municipal council.
 A municipal citizens' assembly on education policy, for example, would not make sense, but on a local offer of school types that is satisfactory for all.